The Best Days & Times to Cold Call (Data-Backed) in 2024

 This is sufficient to become a cold calling pro.

 Keep tabs on your sales performance: Granularly tracking your cold calling conversion funnel with KPIs is important.
 It can help you understand how you’re faring in the different stages of your sales process.

 Religiously follow up: Aim for at least six call attempts spread over 15 days before giving up on a lead.
 Or maybe keep following up until you hear a no—that’s the mantra I followed by following up with an investor 48 times to book a meeting with them.

 Leverage automation in your cold calling: The Close CRM comes with a built-in predictive dialer.
 So you longer need to sit back and wait for people to pick up your calls—just hear that "hello" and start talking.
-Close also offers sales Sequence automation, with phone call steps included as part of your outreach.
+Close also offers sales Workflow automation, with phone call steps included as part of your outreach.
 Your team will be automatically notified when it's time to make a call.

 Close lets you call lead lists without switching apps, dial multiple numbers at once, and routes available sales reps to a call only when a real human answers.
 Watch a quick, on-demand 10-minute Close demo, or start your 14-day free trial.